GenesisRojasR/GenesisRojasR/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...

-📫 How to reach me:
-genesisrojas@gmail.com

-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->